Ajay07pandey/T20_World_cup_Analysis/README.md

 Dashboard - Building Dashboards and insight collection.

-The Data set I have downloaded from Kaggle having 4 Datasets.
+The Data I have downloaded from Kaggle having 4 Datasets.

 Data Transformation (Power Query)